© Crown copyright 2021

 Staggering school and college start and finish times

-Local authorities should work with schools and colleges to consider whether changing or staggering school start and finish times would reduce pressure on transport services.
+Where appropriate, local authorities should continue to work with schools and colleges to actively encourage neighbouring institutions to work together to stagger start and finish times to reduce pressure on transport services as the economy reopens and demand for public transport increases.
 This has the potential, in some areas, to:

 - spread demand for school and college travel over a longer period